Ruth Kelly: Heathrow expansion

 Kelly set out proposals for a third runway and a sixth terminal at Heathrow under new extensive plans.
 Gordon Brown admitted this was one of the biggest challenges which faced the UK Government over the coming years.

 Misuse of public funds

 In November 2007 it emerged that Kelly had misused part of her £10,000 communications allowance for party political material.
 The funds should have only been used for politically neutral material, and Kelly apologised for breaking the rules.

 Cabinet resignation

 In September 2008, Kelly announced her intention to resign from the cabinet to spend more time with her family.
 This ended her time as Transport Secretary and cabinet minister after four years.
 She did not stand at the 2010 general election.
-Damian McBride, a former senior Labour Party strategist, was shifted from being Gordon Brown's political spokesman to Number 10, after criticism of the way he handled Kelly's resignation.
+Damian McBride, a former senior Labour Party strategist, was removed from being Gordon Brown's political spokesman to Number 10, after criticism of the way he handled Kelly's resignation.